MythicDrops/MythicDrops/docs/socketing_yml.md

   ## Should socket gem names on items attempt to use the display color
   ## from a tier before falling back to default-socket-name-color-on-items?
   use-tier-color-for-socket-name: true
+  ## Sets the number of seconds between AURA gem refreshes.
+This is intentionally set
+  ## high as aura gems can be very computationally expensive due to distance checking.
+  aura-gem-refresh-in-seconds: 30
 items:
   socketed-item:
     ## Text to display for an open socket.